versatica/mediasoup-website/documentation/v3/mediasoup/rtp-parameters-and-capabilities.md

 mediasoup implements two types of SVC, full SVC and K-SVC.
 The main difference is that, in K-SVC, a RTP key frame is required in order to up/down switch the maximun spatial layer that mediasoup forwards to a consumer.
 For more information about SVC in WebRTC check the [webrtc-svc](https://w3c.github.io/webrtc-svc) specification (work in progress).

 <div markdown="1" class="note">
 Currently mediasoup supports SVC for VP9 codec in both, full SVC and K-SVC modes.
-See below for more information about current state of the art in existing implementations.
+See [below](#SVC-State-of-the-Art) for more information about current state of the art in existing implementations.
 </div>

 When creating a SVC producer, the associated [rtpParameters](#RtpSendParameters) given to [transport.produce()](/documentation/v3/mediasoup/api/#transport-produce) must conform to the following rules:

 * There must be just one entry in the `encodings` array.
-* Such a encoding must must include a [scalabilityMode](https://w3c.github.io/webrtc-svc/#rtcrtpencodingparameters) field.
+* Such a encoding must include a [scalabilityMode](https://w3c.github.io/webrtc-svc/#rtcrtpencodingparameters) field.

-SVC consumers will just get a single stream and hence a single entry in their `rtpParameters.encodings` array.
-Such a encoding entry has a `scalabilityMode` value that determines the number of available spatial and temporal layers.
+SVC consumers will get a single stream and hence a single entry in their `rtpParameters.encodings` array.
+Such a encoding entry has a `scalabilityMode` value that determines the number of available spatial and temporal layers (same value as in the associated producer).

 ### Examples
 {: #SVC-Examples}